Street League Skateboarding: History

 In March 2014, SLS signed a broadcasting deal with Fox Sports 1.

 In 2018, SLS announced a partnership with World Skate, under which it became the body's official world tour series and world championship through 2020.
 The SLS World Tour also became the main qualifying path for skateboarding at the 2020 Summer Olympics.
 The move was criticized by Tim McFerran, president of the World Skateboarding Grand Prix (who had been attempting to negotiate his own body, the World Skateboarding Federation, as the sanctioning body for Olympic skateboarding), citing the invitational nature of the events, and concerns that they would hold a near-monopoly over professional skateboarding and the athletes who compete at the Olympics.

 In May 2019, it was announced that skateboarding would be dropped from the 2019 Pan American Games, with Panam Sports citing SLS and World Skate's decision to schedule a World Tour event in direct conflict with the Games schedule, and not have the Pan American Games be a qualifying event for the Olympics.
 Panam Sports argued that these decisions diminished the quality of the field, and showed a "lack of respect" on behalf of the entities.

 In 2020, SLS merged with Nitro Circus and Superjacket Productions to form Thrill One Sports and Entertainment with the Raine Group.
 It was in turn acquired by Lorenzo Fertitta's Fiume Capital and Juggernaut Capital Partners, with co-investment from Dana White.
 In 2023, as a consequence of the acquisition, broadcasts of SLS events moved to alt-tech video platform Rumble in 2023.
-In recent years SLS has expanded their competition circuit adding sport takeovers in 2025.
+In recent years SLS has expanded their competition circuit adding spot takeovers in 2025.
 They will host 3 arena competitions along with 5 spot takeovers, and end the season with the Supercrown competition hosted in Sao Paulo Brazil.